caprover/caprover-website/content/README.md

 1. Add the English Markdown file under `content/en/docs/`.
 2. Add the same relative file under every enabled locale's `docs/` directory.
    Keep the filename, directory structure, and frontmatter ID identical.
-3. Register the document ID in `website/sidebars.json`.
+3. Add the document's relative path without `.md` to `website/sidebars.json`.
+   For example, use `ci-cd-integration/deploy-from-github` for `content/en/docs/ci-cd-integration/deploy-from-github.md`.
 4. From `website/`, run `npm run write-translations`.
 This refreshes `content/en/docs-ui.json` with the document title and sidebar label.
 5. Add translations for the new keys to every enabled locale's `docs-ui.json`.
 6. Run the full validation sequence below.

-### Add a homepage string
+### Add a Next.js website string

 1. Add a flat dotted key and English value to `content/en/website.json`.
 2. Add the same key to every enabled locale's `website.json` and translate its value.
 Structural values ending in `.key` or `.status` stay in English.
+   Numbered groups use contiguous indexes starting at `0`.
 3. Read the value through the typed messages object in the relevant Next.js component.
 The English catalog automatically defines the TypeScript message shape.
-4. Run the homepage checks and the full validation sequence below.
+4. Run the Next.js checks and the full validation sequence below.

 ### Refresh documentation UI strings